-How To Control Dust and Keep Things Clean On the Job
+How to Control Dust and Keep Things Clean on the Job

-Make a Plastic Passage
+Make a plastic passage

 Hanging sheets of plastic from the ceiling is a good way to isolate a room that's being remodeled.
-But instead of hanging one continuous sheet to keep your mess in, hang two and overlap them 4 ft. or so.
+But instead of hanging one continuous sheet to keep your mess in, hang two and overlap them by 4 feet or so.
 That way you'll have a handy door to walk through, which beats having to duck under the plastic every time you come and go.
 Lay a scrap piece of lumber on the bottom of the plastic to keep it in place.

 If you're cutting or drilling drywall, you'll have to drag out the vacuum sooner or later anyway.
 So do it now and suck up the dust before it spreads.
 If your plans include sanding lots of drywall, consider buying a HEPA filter, which will catch even the smallest particles.
 Standard paper filters trap only the larger particles while your vacuum blasts the rest throughout the house.

 Dust masks and respirators may look the same, but respirators are designed to block 95 percent of small particles (0.3 micron).
 To find a true respirator, look for “N95” on the label.
 In order for a respirator to work, it needs to fit properly.
 There are respirators available in small, medium and large—wear one that fits.
 And for you blokes with bushy beards, respirators are better than nothing, but they won’t provide the protection you need.
-If you work around dust a lot, you should ditch the whiskers.

-Save Trips to the Vac
+Save trips to the vac

 Using a vacuum as a dust collection system makes a lot of sense, but walking back and forth to turn it on or off can get a bit tedious, and listening to it run all day is not an option.
 Do yourself a favor and pick up an i-Socket Autoswitch.
 Plug the Autoswitch into the wall, and then plug the tool and the vac into the Autoswitch.
 Every time you fire up the tool, the Autoswitch will trigger the vac.
 Once you’ve made your cut, the vac continues to run for seven seconds so it can finish sucking up the dust.